wduquette/george-devdocs/Doors.md

 # Doors

+A door is defined by a `Door` component, which contains:

+- The door's state, `CLOSED` or `OPEN`
+- The door's terrain type when closed, `closedTerrain`
+- The door's sprites by name, `closedSprite` and `openSprite`
+- TODO: For locked doors, the name of a `condition` variable that indicates whether it is locked or unlocked.

+A data-drive `Region`, as read from disk, can create basic doors from the region as follows:

+- Define two terrain tiles, `open_door` and `closed_door`.
+	- `closed_door` tiles should have `TerrainType.DOOR`.
+	- `open_door` tiles should have `TerrainType.NONE`.
+- The `Region` will create the relevant `Door` component on load.

+The `Planner`/`Executer` are responsible for the opening/closing door logic.

+The `Animator` is responsible for setting the door's sprite to match its state.

+## Futures

+- Allow doors to be added to Tiled maps as "feature" objects.
+This would allow:
+	- Configuring the open and closed sprites
+	- Creating locked doors by associating them with a locked condition variable.

+- A `Door` can have `TerrainType.DOOR` or `TerrainType.GATE`, depending on whether it's opaque or not.
+If a region can commonly have simple doors of both kinds added on the `Features` terrain layer, we might want to add simple "gates"
+	- Region could look for `open_gate` and `closed_gate` terrain tiles on load.

+## Ponderings

 Doors are tricky.

 At base a door is a barrier that blocks passage unless open.
 There are several kinds.